-Questions to ask your HIFU doctor
+Questions to Ask Your HIFU Doctor

-- How many procedures have you done?
+- How many HIFU procedures has your doctor performed?